Ishant9582/ishant9582/README.md

 # 💫 About Me
-👋 Hi, I'm **Ishant** — a Fullstack MERN Developer | Tech Enthusiast | & B.Tech IT student passionate about crafting robust, scalable web applications and understanding how systems work under the hood.
+👋 Hi, I'm **Ishant** — a Fullstack MERN Developer & B.Tech IT student passionate about crafting robust, scalable web applications and understanding how systems work under the hood.

 💻 **Currently learning:** Advanced DSA, DevOps fundamentals
 🚀 **Working on:** MERN projects, automation workflows